-As we recover from American Thanksgiving, it's a time to be aware of the things for which we are grateful.
+As we approach the American Thanksgiving, it's a time to be aware of the things for which we are grateful.
 But how do we "teach" a virtue that we hope will come from within?
 As with all of the Montessori environment, we do so authentically and in a way that reflects what we know about children's development.

 For toddlers, modeling gratitude sets the foundation for children to express it themselves later.
 Teaching and parenting toddlers is all about modeling the care and attention we want children to absorb.
 Adult talk matters, even with preverbal children.
 When your child, in the course of his or her play, brings you an object, offer a gentle, "Thank you for bringing me _________."
 Children will adopt the language of gratitude before they are able to experience the emotion.
 It's important, then, that the modeling be authentic.
 Make eye contact when you say, "Thank you."
 Smile and offer a warm response.
 Your child will come to associate that warmth with the generous actions.
 What parent's heart hasn't melted the first time their child offers an exuberant, "Thank you, Mommy!" or "Thank you, Dada!"
 While your child may not fully understand the consideration from others that precedes gratitude in ourselves, she or he will learn the social norms that accompany that gratitude.